 The 10 best moments in FIBA 3x3 World Tour Final history

-JEDDAH (Saudi Arabia) - The World Tour Final is 3x3's biggest prize and there will definitely be insane moments during the upcoming two-day end of season spectacle.
+JEDDAH (Saudi Arabia) - The World Tour Final is 3x3's biggest prize and there will definitely be insane moments during the upcoming two-day end-of-season spectacle.

-Ahead of this week's Jeddah Final, we look back at the top 10 moments in the World Tour Final's rich history.
+Ahead of this week's Jeddah Final, we look back at the top 10 moments in the World Tour Final's history.

-San Juan win first-ever World Tour season
+San Juan win the first-ever World Tour season

-World famous Miami was an appropriate setting for the first ever World Tour Final.
+World-famous Miami was an appropriate setting for the first-ever World Tour Final.
 In glitzy Florida, San Juan created history by claiming the title and setting the standard for the World Tour's biggest prize.

 Novi Sad vs Kranj semi-final (2013)